- Faculty Bios

 BA, Williams College

-Professor Filkins primary interest is writing poetry and he has published four volumes
+Professor Filkins primary interest is writing poetry and he has published five volumes

 of original verse to date.
 He has also translated the poetry and prose of Ingeborg